 As a preacher’s kid, Jaranell has been especially involved in church music.
 After graduating from Dallas Christian College, she began giving private piano lessons and has continued to do so far many years.
 Married to a preacher she worked with church music in several different states and has student who are now church pianists.
 Jaranell also gave piano and voice lessons at Eastern Christian College.
 She has taught at CVSM since 2004.

 Jaranell played in high school for the Operetta HMS Pinafore.
 She studied piano pedagogy with Mrs. Bruce, choir of the Indiana Piano Association.
 Jaranell was accompanist for both the Dallas Christian College Choir and the Eastern Christian College Choir.
 Her work with churches has included directing cantatas and being the pianist or organist.
 She is presently the pianist with the Cornerstone Church of Christ in Chambersburg.

-*Marie Hershey, piano, piano class, & accordion instructor,
+*Marie Hershey, piano, piano class, organ, & accordion instructor

 I consider myself to be a nurturing and relational teacher and especially enjoy beginner to intermediate students.
 My love for children motivated me to be a teacher.
 I have taught piano, organ and accordion; 5th grade; and college ESL in Nanjing, China.
 Now, much of my time is spent with piano students, both in classes and privately.
 The love I have for my students helps me to gain great satisfaction in seeing their success.
 My goal is for them to develop a love and joy for music with enough basic understanding to take with them into any other area of music.